 The written report submitted is examined, as is the student's presentation at the seminar.
 The supervisor and at least one of the examiners must be present at the presentation.
-Examination of the work submitted and the seminar concludes with the student being awarded a grade F, 3, 4 or 5.
+Examination of the work submitted and the seminar concludes with the student being awarded a grade 3, 4 or 5.

 The examiners submit their statement to the course leader.
-The course leader checks that all required components are fulfilled.
-When so, the course leader gives the statement form to the course administrator, who register the result in Ladok and handles the publication in Epsilon.
+The degree project in its entirety and all component parts that are required for a pass grade in the course is examined by the course leader, who then gives the statement form to the course administrator, the course administrator notifies the student of the final grade awarded.